dentarg/auth0-blog/_posts/2017-03-29-incrementally-changing-your-database-with-java-and-flyway.markdown

 ## Conclusion

 Having a tool like Flyway integrated in our application is a great addition.
-With it, we can create scripts that will refactor the database to a state that is compatible with the source code, and we can move data around to guarantee that they will reside in the correct tables.
+With it, we can create scripts that will refactor the database to a state that is compatible with the source code, and we can move data around to guarantee that it will reside in the correct tables.

 Flyway will also be helpful if we eventually run into an issue where we need to recover the database from a backup.
 In a case like that, we can rest assured that Flyway will correctly identify if the combination of the source code version and the database version that we are running have any scripts that need to be applied.